rjmacaranas/shell-phone/README.md

 ## Introduction <a name="intro"></a>
 Shell scripting can make life a heck of a lot easier.
 From automating tasks like uploading things to GitHub to simply navigating to a certain directory, shell scripts have got your back.
+Shell scripts are essentially bite-size programs built using commands available in your shell environment.

 ## Navigation <a name="nav"></a>
 - The [cd]() command which is used to change directories requires a different